The Wimberley Village Library is planning for a future in which it provides new services, new programs, and new spaces for all of its patrons.

 About Wimberley Village Library Foundation

 The Wimberley Village Library Foundation was incorporated as a Texas nonprofit in 2005.
 The foundation is a 501 (c) (3) non-profit, tax-exempt corporation.
 Its purpose is to build community support and raise funds to provide the tools and facilities necessary to advance learning opportunities at the Wimberley Village Library.
 The foundation is governed by a board of directors members of which are elected in accordance with Texas law and bylaws of the organization.
-The board of the foundation have determined that our funding base for the expansion should be a minimum of $1 million.

 Frequently Asked Questions